P4uline/rudder/contributing/webapp.md

 #### Local configuration for rudder in dev mode

-> Note: Not working in rudder development mode
+> Note: Some features will not work in this development environment
-> - plugins :
+> - plugins
->   - you can clone a plugin then run `make generate-pom` to generate the pom.xml then import the generated pom in intellij.
-Once the plugin is imported and jetty runner restarted the plugin will be available in the local rudder webapp.
->   - the plugin management page can be stubbed using the property rudder.package.cmd=/opt/rudder/bin/rudder-package (create a fake binary rudder-package)
 > - agents (compliance and policy generation)

 user configuration >